 We’ll only be recommending official sources for watching the MLB League Championship Series.
 Unlicensed streams run the risk of being taken offline without warning for copyright infringement.
-You may also find an unauthorized stream have low-quality video as well as performance issues.
+You may also find that unauthorized streams have low-quality video as well as performance issues.
 Fortunately, there are plenty of official sources if you want to watch MLB games live online from anywhere without unnecessary interruptions.

 The MLB League Championship Series is only available on region-locked platforms.
 This means you’ll need a VPN in order to watch MLB baseball games abroad.